Decurity/semgrep-smart-contracts/README.md

 redacted-cartel-custom-approval-bug | Redacted Cartel | transferFrom() can steal allowance of other accounts
 BETA: arbitrary-low-level-call | Auctus Options, Starstream Finance, BasketDAO, Li Finance | An attacker may perform call() to an arbitrary address with controlled calldata
 BETA: basic-arithmetic-underflow | Umbrella Network | Possible arithmetic underflow
+BETA: treasuredao-input-validation-vuln | TreasureDAO | A user supplied argument can be passed as zero to multiplication operation